Networks with asymmetric inputs: lattice of synchrony subspaces: Introduction

+In this work we consider the patterns of synchronization that can occur for coupled cell networks with asymmetric inputs.
+Those patterns of synchronization correspond to the {\em synchrony subspaces} for the network - subspaces defined by equalities of cell coordinates and that are flow-invariant by all the coupled cell systems that are compatible with the network structure; in particular, systems with additive input structure, which are relevant from the point of view of applications as they are commonly used to model coupled oscillators, see Kuramoto~\cite{K12}.
+The characterization of the set of synchrony subspaces for a network is important since the existence of these flow-invariant subspaces can have a strong impact on the dynamics and favor the existence of non-generic dynamical behavior like robust heteroclinic cycles and networks and bifurcation phenomena.
+See, for example, \cite{AADF11}, \cite{AP13}, \cite{F14}, \cite{AD17}, \cite{F17} and \cite{GNS04}, \cite{DP10}, \cite{GL09}, \cite{SG11}.

-We consider networks where all cells are identical, in the sense that they have the same phase space and internal dynamics, and such that the number of input edges per edge-type is the same for all cells.
-These networks are called {\em homogeneous networks} and their structure can be described by adjacency matrices.
-For each edge-type there is one {\em adjacency matrix}, with rows and columns indexed by the cells of the network, such that the entry in row $i$ column $j$ corresponds to the number of input edges of that type from cell $j$ to cell $i$.
+Networks where all cells are identical, in the sense that they have the same phase space and internal dynamics, and such that the number of input edges per edge-type is the same for all cells are called {\em homogeneous}.
+The structure of such networks can be described by adjacency matrices: for each edge-type there is one {\em adjacency matrix}, with rows and columns indexed by the cells of the network, such that the entry in row $i$ column $j$ corresponds to the number of input edges of that type from cell $j$ to cell $i$.
 If there is only one edge-type then there is only one adjacency matrix and the network is said {\em regular}.
-In this work, we consider that the networks are finite and, unless otherwise stated, that they are connected.
+In this work, we consider a particular type of homogeneous networks - {\em with asymmetric inputs} - where each cell receives exactly one input edge of each type.
+Moreover, we consider that the networks are finite and, unless otherwise stated, that they are connected.

-One of the main aims in the study of coupled cell systems is to understand the dynamics forced by the network structure.
-That is, given a network, to characterize the dynamical properties of the systems that are admissible by that network based only on the network structure and independent of the specific dynamics at the nodes.
-A relevant example are the {\em synchrony subspaces} for a network - subspaces defined by equalities of cell coordinates and that are flow-invariant by all the coupled cell systems that are compatible with the network structure.
-The existence of synchrony subspaces (in particular, of flow-invariant subspaces) can have a strong impact on the dynamics and favor the existence of non-generic dynamical behavior like robust heteroclinic cycles and networks and bifurcation phenomena.
-See, for example, \cite{AADF11}, \cite{AP13}, \cite{F14}, \cite{AD17}, \cite{F17} and \cite{GNS04}, \cite{DP10}, \cite{GL09}, \cite{SG11}.